ACEP ID:

 EMS

-The objective of these guidelines is to balance optimal care of critically ill patients with suspected or confirmed coronavirus infection with the safety of our crews.
-This requires an in-depth understanding of the transmission risks and potential therapeutic benefits of various modalities.
+The objective of these guidelines is to balance optimal care of critically ill patients with suspected or confirmed COVID-19 with the safety of air medical crews.
+This balancing act requires an in-depth understanding of the transmission risks and potential benefits of various treatment modalities.

 General considerations

-• Appropriate personal protective equipment (PPE) should be donned for any patient with a respiratory or infectious chief complaint.
-At minimum, PPE should include a tight-fitting surgical mask and gloves at first encounter with the patient.
-This should be escalated to full respiratory and droplet precautions (gown, N95 mask, goggles, and gloves) with any suspicion of COVID-19 and use of high-risk therapies (nebulizer therapy, CPAP/BiPAP, bag-valve-mask ventilation, placement of an advanced airway).
+• Staff should don appropriate personal protective equipment (PPE) when around any patient with a respiratory or infectious chief complaint.
+At a minimum, PPE should include a tight-fitting surgical mask and gloves at the first encounter with the patient.
+PPE should be escalated to full respiratory and droplet precautions (ie, gown, N95 mask, goggles, and gloves) when COVID-19 is suspected or high-risk therapies (ie, nebulizer therapy, continuous positive airway pressure [CPAP]/bilevel positive airway pressure [BiPAP], bag-valve-mask [BVM] ventilation, placement of an advanced airway) are used.

-• The maximum level of PPE used for an individual patient should be maintained until decontamination of the cabin and equipment is performed.
+• The maximum level of PPE used for a patient should be maintained until decontamination of the cabin and equipment is performed.

 • Flight crews are encouraged to involve online medical control prior to transport of a suspected or confirmed COVID-19 patient with ongoing bronchodilator therapy or noninvasive positive-pressure ventilation (NIPPV), or with any concerns about optimal therapy expressed by the sending or receiving facilities or the air medical crews.

-• High-risk exposures with suspected or confirmed COVID-19 patients include either: (1) absence of at least a surgical mask and gloves; or (2) failure to don full respiratory and droplet precautions (gown, N95 mask, goggles, and gloves) with implementation of high-risk therapies (nebulizer therapy, CPAP/BiPAP, bag-valve-mask ventilation, placement of an advanced airway).
+• High-risk exposures with suspected or confirmed COVID-19 patients include either: (1) absence of at least a surgical mask and gloves; or (2) failure to don full respiratory and droplet precautions with implementation of high-risk therapies.

-• For a nonintubated patient with a respiratory illness, consider leaving the jump bags outside the patient’s exam room while one clinician remains with the bags and the other clinician completes an assessment to determine what items are necessary for patient care.
-After completing an assessment, the clinician in the exam room should communicate with the clinician outside of the exam room, who can then bring only the necessary items to provide patient care.
-(This process reduces the exposure of the jump bags to possible contaminants in the exam room.)
+• For a nonintubated patient with a respiratory illness, consider leaving jump bags outside the patient’s examination room while one clinician remains with the bags and the other clinician completes an assessment to determine what items are necessary for patient care.
+After completing the assessment, the clinician in the examination room should communicate with the clinician outside about which necessary items to provide for patient care.
+(This process reduces the exposure of jump bags to possible contaminants in the examination room.)

-• Place a surgical mask on patients receiving oxygen by nasal cannula due to a respiratory illness.
+• Place a surgical mask on patients who are receiving oxygen by nasal cannula because of a respiratory illness.

-• Clinicians are required to contact online medical control when encountering any ventilated patient in a prone position to determine how best to proceed.
-If the patient is transported in a prone position, clinicians are required to carefully secure the patient on the transport stretcher in a manner in which they can closely monitor the endotracheal tube for possible displacement.
+• Clinicians are required to contact online medical control when they encounter any ventilated patient in a prone position to determine how best to proceed.
+If the patient is transported in a prone position, clinicians are required to carefully secure the patient on the transport stretcher in a way they can closely monitor the endotracheal tube for possible displacement.
 Clinicians must be prepared to immediately manage a displaced endotracheal tube.
 The receiving facility must be notified that the patient has suspected or confirmed COVID-19, and the receiving unit must be prepared to receive the patient.

 Bronchodilator therapy